aastha0720/Data-Science-Portfolio/README.md

 Machine Learning Project – to effectively build a model that makes accurate predictions with data End to End Project – to build a stand-alone system that can take in data, processes it and produce output in a specific form.

 These projects are made in Jupyter notebooks and contain mardowns to expain the process and results that can be concluded.
-These projects are not exhaustive and tehy can be expanded to give more insight.
+These projects are not exhaustive and they can be expanded to give more insight.